Fire Clients Who Hold Back Your Firm’s Growth

 Ready to let go of your non-ideal clients?
 First, recognize the challenges these clients create.
 Then set up an action plan to only work with ideal clients.

-Mindset.
+- Mindset.
 Get honest with yourself.
 Accept the fact that you have clients whom you’d rather not work with any longer.
 Entrepreneurs hold onto non-ideal clients for too long because letting go is difficult.
-Prepare yourself by changing your mindset.
+Uplevel your mindset.
 Realize that working with a non-ideal client is a dis-service for both of you.

-Security.
+- Security.
 Take a risk.
 Don’t hold onto a non-ideal client simply because of the money.
 Learn how risk aversion affects your business.
-One of my clients recently let go of their top client because the business was no longer a good fit for her.
+One of my clients recently let go of her top client because the business was no longer a good fit for her.
 Afterward, she was surprised at how relieved she felt.
 Plus, a new ideal client quickly appeared to replace the old one.

-Define.
+- Define.
 List all the top qualities you want in an ideal client.
-The exact right client is more likely to show up when you know what you want.
+The exact right client is more likely to show up when you decide what you want.

 - Grade.
 Sort your current clients into five grades—A. B, C, D, F—according to their ideal client scores.
 A recent client did this exercise and it was an eye-opening experience.
 None of his current clients were ideal.
 Instead, most were D’s and F’s.

 Free Up Your Time and Energy

-You’ll be amazed at how much time and energy is freed up once you let go of your non-ideal clients.
+You’ll be amazed at how much time and energy you free up once you let go of your non-ideal clients.
 As a result, your business cash flow improves.
 And since you eliminate stress your productivity increases, too.

-Cleaning house by eliminating clients who undervalue your work, drain your energy, and actually cost you money, is a strategic move that grows your business.
+Cleaning house by eliminating clients who undervalue your work, drain your energy, and actually cost you money, is a strategic move that grows your accounting practice.

 Letting go can bring up concerns, causing you to postpone this move for much too long.
 As a therapist turned business coach, I understand how it seems easier to stay with what you know instead of making this change.